 Release

-An update of the Nordic Statistics database has been performed today.
-The next update is planned for mid-April.
+An update of the Nordic Statistics database has been performed, next planned for end of October.

 Release

-An update of the Nordic Statistics database has been performed today.
-The next update is planned for mid-March.
+An update of the Nordic Statistics database has been performed, next planned for end of September.

 The Nordic Statistics database